Why are my snake plant’s tips brown?

 - Choose a fertilizer that is specifically formulated for succulents.

-If you think your snake plant’s tips are turning brown because of pests, you can try to fix the problem by following these steps:
+u think your snake plant’s tips are turning brown because of pests, you can try to fix the problem by following these steps:- Inspect your snake plant for signs of pests, such as mealybugs or aphids.

 - Wash your snake plant with a mild soap and water solution.